containerbuildsystem/osbs-client/README.md

 Python module and command line client for OpenShift Build Service.

 It is able to query OpenShift v3 for various stuff related to building images.
-It can initiate builds, list builds, get info about builds, get build logs...
-All of this can be done from command line and from python.
+It can initiate builds, list builds, get info about builds, get build logs and so on.
+All of this can be done by the OSBS site administrator from command line and from python.
+Regular users submitting builds can interact with this system using Koji, as described in the guide linked below.

 ## Getting Started